Compensation for Personal Injury Victims in San Diego

 4. Special Considerations in Catastrophic Injury and Wrongful Death Cases

-For cases involving catastrophic injuries (e.g., traumatic brain injuries, spinal cord injuries) or wrongful death, compensation often extends beyond typical damages:
+For cases involving catastrophic injuries (e.g., traumatic brain injuries, spinal cord injuries) or wrongful death, compensation often extends beyond typical damages.
+These cases may require life care plans, vocational experts, and economic analysts to estimate future costs.

 Catastrophic Injury Cases